zoedumas1/kwk-l1-recipe-hash-teachers-l1/README.md

 Open `recipe_hash.rb` and follow the instructions in the file!

-More information about hashes can be found in the [Ruby docs](http://www.ruby-doc.org/core-2.1.1/Hash.html) and below.
+More information about hashes can be found in the [Ruby docs](http://www.ruby-doc.org/core-2.1.1/Hash.html).

-A hash looks like this:
+And as a reminder, a hash looks like this:

 ```ruby
 student_ages = {